bilyv/runi-outdated/README.md

-# Business Manager
+# Runi

-A comprehensive business management application built with modern web technologies.
+Runi is a comprehensive business management application built with modern web technologies.
 This project serves as a robust template for managing various aspects of a business, including inventory, sales, customers, and expenses.

 ## 🚀 Features